orcwg/cra-hub/faq.md

 > ‘open-source software steward’ means a legal person, other than a manufacturer, that has the purpose or objective of systematically providing support on a sustained basis for the development of specific products with digital elements, qualifying as free and open-source software and intended for commercial activities, and that ensures the viability of those products;

+_Open-source software steward_ are subject to a "light-touch and tailor-made regulatory regime" ([Recital 19][]), defined in [Article 24][].

 #### Q: Can an solo maintainer be considered to be an _open-source software steward_?

+No. As defined in [Article 3(14)][], an _open-source software steward_ must be a _legal person_ (e.g. a company, an organization, etc.) in contrast with a _natural person_ (i.e. a human being).
+The obligations of _open-source software stewards_ described in [Article 24][] therefore do not apply to solo maintainers.
+It is worth noting however, that _natural persons_ are subject to the same obligations as _legal persons_ would be should they monetize their poject.

 #### Q: Can a loosely organized group of maintainers be considered to be an _open-source software steward_?

+In [Article 3(14)][], the CRA defines _open-source software steward_ as a _legal person_ which whould exempt loosely organized groups of maintainers from the obligations of _open-source software stewards_.
+However, in certain European jurisdictions, groups of people acting in concert have been considered as a _legal person_ in certain cases, even though their relationship wasn't formalized by creating an organization of any kind.
+So it is possible that in some cases, a loosely organized group of maintainers might be considered as an _open-source software steward_ and therefore be subject to the obligations described in [Article 24][].
+It is worth noting that not complying to those obligations doesn't carry penalties as per [Article 64(10)(b)][].

 ## Manufacturers